Husseinabozina/muslim-app-showcase/README.md

 - A public APK for testing the app
 - Screenshots from the app
 - A quick overview of the main features

-You can use this link in your **CV, LinkedIn, portfolio, and freelance proposals** to demonstrate your work.

 ---